 Setup your Raspi

-For this project I used Raspbian Jessie Lite (who needs a GUI am I right!) .
+For this project I used Raspbian Lite (who needs a GUI am I right!) .
 Download and follow the install guide for your OS on raspberrypi.org.
+I originally did this on Jessie but since Stretch is out I’m testing it with the latest build I’m doing while updating my documentation and this series.
+So the instructions below apply to Stretch.

 Then you’ll need to do some pretty standard initial setup for your RasPi, run raspi-config, change default password, enable SSH, config your keyboard, set the timezone, advanced -> change memory split to 16MB… etc. Once the basic config is done it’s time to get it online.
 You can use an ethernet cable or follow this guide to setup wifi.
 Also once you have a network connection established use can use SSH, personally I usually do this so I don’t need to “hand jam” all the commands and can just C&P. You can also copy your private key on your computer to you RasPi so you no longer need a password.
 When I do this I usually create a new user: